Key Takeaways

 The current interest rate that the funds in the account would be earning.

-Within 30 days of receiving the security deposit, the landlord must provide written notice giving the amount, the bank name and address, account type, and interest rate.
+Within 30 days of receiving the security deposit, the landlord must provide written notice giving the amount, the bank name and address, account type, and interest rate as per New Jersey laws.

 Storing of Tenants’ Security Deposits

-There are special requirements for landlords collecting deposits from at least 10 tenants.
+There are special requirements for landlords collecting deposits from at least 10 tenants according to New Jersey security deposit laws.
 You’ll have two options when it comes to storing them.

-The other option you have is to store the tenants’ deposits as shares in a money market fund.
+Aside from an interest-bearing account, the other option you have is to store the tenants’ security deposits as shares in a money market fund.
 The investment company must be based in New Jersey and have funds maturing within a year.

 Payment of Interest on Stored Security Deposits

-As a landlord in New Jersey, you must place the deposit in an interest-bearing account and pay tenants any interest annually as either a cash payment or rent credit.
+As a landlord in New Jersey, you must place the deposit in an interest-bearing account and pay tenants an annual interest payment.
+The annual interest payment can be paid as either a cash payment or rent credit.

 Landlords with 10 or more units may alternatively invest deposits in a New Jersey-based insured money market fund.
 Any increase to the deposit must follow the 10% cap rule.